Voting Opportunities

 • Be a Canadian citizen

-• Have lived in British Columbia for at least 6 months before registering
+• Have lived in British Columbia for at least six (6) months before registering to vote

-• Live in the municipality or electoral area where you’re voting
+• Live in the electoral area or municipality where you’re voting

 You will need to bring two pieces of identification (ID) with you.
 One piece should show your identity and the other should prove where you live.
 At least one of these IDs must include your signature.
 You do not need to bring a photo ID.
 If you have not registered to vote in advance, you can register at the polls.